Sex and Love

 Alex Allman on How To Enjoy Great Sex

 A great barrier to abandonment and sexual pleasure is the fear of rejection.
 This results in "performance anxiety."
 Sex should be a pleasure, not a performance.
 One should not judge oneself during lovemaking.
 One should be relaxed enough just to Iet it happen."
 Men are just as afraid of rejection as women, but sometimes for different reasons.
-They fear being rejected if they do not have rapid erections or if they are able to control premature ejaculation.
+They fear being rejected if they do not have rapid erections or if they are able to control sexual climax.
 Some worry that they are not skilled enough to be able to give their partner pleasure.
 Actually, if a woman cares for a man, his sexual performance is not all that important.
 Men are also apt to feel anxiety if their partner is not responsive, even though it may be her problem.

 Women are also afraid of being rejected for poor "performance", to them this usually means not having an orgasm quickly enough to keep pace with the man.
 Women are also worried about their physical appearance, about the beauty of their face, breasts, or figure.
 Physical appearance may be an element of a woman's attractiveness, but personality and emotional maturity and sensitivity and warmth are far more important.
 At the end of the day, emotional closeness is more important to both men and women than sexual performance, and so premature ejaculation and other issues around performance become a reflection of the quality of the relationship and the emotional state of the partners within that relationship rather than any inherent sexual dysfunction.